 On-Site Food Pantry

-One of the largest in Minnesota, VEAP’s Food Pantry provides food to community members to make 3 million meals every year.
-VEAP focuses on access to nutritious foods, distributing over 3.6 million pounds of food (more than half vegetables and fruits!) with a goal of positively impacting the health and success of the community.
+One of the largest in Minnesota, VEAP’s Food Pantry provides food to community members to make millions of meals every year.
+VEAP focuses on access to nutritious foods, distributing over 4 million pounds of food (more than half vegetables and fruits!) with a goal of positively impacting the health and success of the community.

 Mobile Food Pantry

 Our mobile food program provides regular access to fresh vegetables, fruit, bread, dairy and deli items to several convenient locations throughout Bloomington, Richfield, Edina and South Minneapolis.
 All are welcome at the VEAP Mobile Food Pantry!
 Click here to see our distribution areas.

 We provide at-home food deliveries for community members who cannot easily leave their homes or who may have transportation barriers.

 Presently suspended.
 Small group (10-15 individuals) nutrition education and cooking courses.
 Courses include topics such as recipes, meal planning, shopping on a budget, and healthy food choices.
 Courses range from one to eight weeks in duration and are typically two hours in length.